+103.10.1 Chief Judge

+- A An overall "chief judge" may assign and supervise the activities of all stroke, turn, and takeoff judges and may report their decisions. - B If desired, any judging category may have a designated "chief." - C Any "chief" may act as liaison for the judges and may serve simultaneously in one of the judging positions, and shall assign those judges within the category.

+103.10.2 Stroke Judges

+- A Shall operate on both sides of the pool, preferably walking slightly behind the swimmers during all strokes except freestyle, during which events they may leave poolside, at the referee's discretion. - B Shall ensure that the rules relating to the style of swimming designated for the event are being observed. - C Shall report any violations to the referee on signed slips detailing the event, the heat number, the lane number, and the infraction observed.

+103.10.3 Turn Judges

-- 103.10.1 Chief-An overall "chief judge" may assign and supervise the activities of all stroke, turn, and takeoff judges and may report their decisions.
-If desired, any judging category may have a designated "chief."
-Any "chief" may act as liaison for the judges and may serve simultaneously in one of the judging positions, and shall assign those judges within the category. - 103.10.2 Stroke Judges-Shall operate on both sides of the pool, preferably walking slightly behind the swimmers during all strokes except freestyle, during which events they may leave poolside, at the referee's discretion; shall ensure that the rules relating to the style of swimming designated for the event are being observed; and shall report any violations to the referee on signed slips detailing the event, the heat number, the lane number, and the infraction observed. - 103.10.3 Turn Judges-Shall operate on both ends of the pool; shall ensure that after the start and when turning or finishing, the swimmer complies with the rules applicable to the stroke used; and shall report any violations to the referee on signed slips detailing the event, the heat number, the lane number, and the infraction observed. - 103.10.4 Jurisdiction of Stroke and Turn Judges-Before the competition begins, the referee shall determine the respective areas of stroke and turn responsibility and jurisdiction, which may include joint, concurrent and coordinated responsibility and jurisdiction.
+- A Shall operate on both ends of the pool. - B Shall ensure that after the start and when turning or finishing, the swimmer complies with the rules applicable to the stroke used. - C Shall report any violations to the referee on signed slips detailing the event, the heat number, the lane number, and the infraction observed. - 103.10.4 Jurisdiction of Stroke and Turn Judges-Before the competition begins, the referee shall determine the respective areas of stroke and turn responsibility and jurisdiction, which may include joint, concurrent, and coordinated responsibility and jurisdiction.
 The referee shall ensure that all swimmers shall have fair, equitable, and uniform conditions of judging.